William DuBay: Post-suspension

 Beginning in 1985, DuBay worked for the health program of the non-profit Aleutian Pribilof Islands Association.

 In 1987, he returned to southern California, where he worked as a technical writer, first for Ashton-Tate and then for Phoenix Technologies.
 During that time, he published Gay Identity: The Self Under Ban, a sociological study of the homosexual role.

 Post-retirement

 In 2001, he retired from technical writing to become a plain-language consultant.
 In 2003, he began publishing The Plain Language at Work Newsletter.

-He has since self-published on Amazon three books on plain language: The Principles of Readability, Smart Language: Readers, Readability, and the Grading of Text, and Unlocking Language: The Classic Readability Studies.
+He self-published on Amazon three books on plain language: The Principles of Readability, Smart Language: Readers, Readability, and the Grading of Text, and Unlocking Language: The Classic Readability Studies.